-Intensive kidney dialysis indicates better survival rates than conventional dialysisApril 25th, 2012 in Diseases, Conditions, Syndromes /
+Intensive kidney dialysis indicates better survival rates than conventional dialysisApril 25, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients suffering with end-stage renal disease could increase their survival chances by undergoing intensive dialysis at home rather than the conventional dialysis in clinics.
 A new study by Lawson Health Research Institute shows the potential of more intensive dialysis completed in a home setting.